peak/s5cmd/README.md

 zsh: no matches found
 ```

-If that happens, you need to wrap your command in single quotes, like:
+If that happens, you need to wrap your wildcard expression in single quotes, like:

 ```
 s5cmd cp '*.gz' s3://bucket/